googlemaps-samples/js-3d-storytelling/README.md

 For the local development you still need the API key for 3D Map Tiles and Google Places/Maps requests.

+### NodeJS server

+You can  use your own local web server to show the Storytelling app:

+- Copy the env.example.js to env.js and update the APIKEY variable

+- `npx http-server -p 5500 ./src`

+To start the local server in admin mode do the following:

+- Copy the files in demo/src to demo/

+Bash command for above step is `cp -r ../demo/src ./demo`

+- In index.html, at the end of the file, it has reference to main.js.
+Change it to demo/sidebar.js.

+Bash command for above `sed -i "s/main.js/demo\/sidebar.js/g" index.html`

+And then you can start the node app by running `npx http-server -p 5500 ./src`

 ### Docker

 You need to have docker installed to best work with the **demo-app** locally.
 If you want to play with the demo without a local installation you can always use our [hosted version](url)